 - Protects the 18V Lithium-Iron battery from overheating, overloading and over-discharging

-This is a feature that is almost too good to ignore when it comes to the best aspects of the Makita XSS02Z.
+This feature is almost too good to ignore when it comes to the best aspects of the Makita XSS02Z.

-Specifically, within cordless designs, this is a concern of many – yet it’s not a concern for the XSS02Z.
-This model achieves this by constant communication between both the battery and the tool, allowing for communication to protect the battery from overloading – and also stopping the battery when power is low.
+Specifically, this is a concern of many within cordless designs, yet it’s not a concern for the XSS02Z.
+This model achieves this by constant communication between the battery and the tool, allowing for communication to protect the battery from overloading and stopping the battery when power is low.

 Not only does this increase the lifespan of the saw, but it also monitors the battery temperature – making sure that no damages occur when in use.
 Not too bad for a cordless circular saw, is it?

-The Milwaukee 2730-20 M18 circular saw is another model that brings the brushless motor into the limelight, showcasing exactly how and why these updated motors are so sought-after when it comes to purchasing a new power tool.
+The Milwaukee 2732-20 M18 circular saw is another model that brings the brushless motor into the limelight, showcasing exactly how and why these updated motors are sought-after when purchasing a new power tool.

-I’ve listed the great features of the Milwaukee 2730-20 M18 Circular Saw below, let me know what you think of these in the comments at the bottom of the review:
+I’ve listed the great features of the Milwaukee 2732-20 M18 Circular Saw below.
+Let me know what you think of these in the comments at the bottom of the review:

 - Total RPM attainable speed of 5,000